All Episodes

 But it houses quite a few people.

-Good Lord, Philip!
+Good Lord, Philip.

 It's got 10 feet of earth over the roof.

-You've actually done this?
+You've actually done this yourself?

 I've got pictures in my book.

-Oh yeah, we've got ham equipment in there.
+We've got ham equipment in there.

 I can, you know, talk all over the planet.